nicholaswmin/fsm/README.md

 # fsm

-> a [finite-state machine][fsm]

-> ... a mathematical model of computation.
+> a [finite-state machine][fsm] is a mathematical model of computation.
 > It is an abstract machine that can be in one of a finite number of
 > *states* at any given time.
 > The change from one state to another is called a *transition*.

-This implementation is remarkably simple, well-tested & safe against invalid [transition tables][stt].
+This implementation is simple, well-tested & safe against invalid [transition tables][stt].

 ## Install